Ben Mitchell (EastEnders): Casting and characterisation

-Storyline development
+Development

 Introduction (1996)

 Shortly after Ben's birth in 1996, he became the second character in EastEnders history to contract meningitis—the first being Vicki Fowler in 1989.
 As a result, he lost his hearing in one ear.
 This launched a storyline which highlighted "the depth of ignorance surrounding HIV and Aids in Walford", when Ben's parents blamed HIV-positive resident Mark Fowler (Todd Carty) for causing his illness.
 Phil and Kathy's marriage collapsed by the end of the year; jealous of having to share his wife's attention with Ben, Phil became an alcoholic, and at one point snatched Ben and abandoned him beside a fire.
 In April 1998, Kathy took Ben and moved to South Africa, where her brother Ted lived.
 For many years afterwards, Ben and Phil had a long-distance relationship.
 This led Kate Lock, author of Who's Who in EastEnders to assess in 2000 that away from his father's influence, "the chances of Ben developing normally are probably better than most."